-The developer's proposals for the NDR, as set out in the Transport Assessment section of his planning application, are quoted for reference.
+The developer's proposals for the NDR as set out in the Transport Assessment section of their planning application are quoted for reference.
 WING considers that these proposals are inadequate and lists specific shortcomings as follows:

 - The proposed road geometry does not match the standard of other perimeter roads around Witney and will fail to provide the free-flowing route that will be needed for residential and through traffic. - Access to Witney along New Yatt Road would be restricted under the developer's proposals.
-WING disputes whether these proposals will satisfy local needs and requests OCC to carry out an independent assessment of possible options. - Provision for HGV routing in the developer's proposals conflicts with the current approaches that are being developed by OCC for Witney and the Windrush Valley area.
+WING disputes whether these proposals will satisfy local needs and requests OCC to carry out an independent assessment of possible options. - Provision for HGV routing in the developer's proposals conflicts with the current approach that is being developed by OCC for Witney and the Windrush Valley area.
 In particular, the introduction of a point weight restriction in Bridge Street would conflict with OCC policy as decided after the rejection of a similar restriction on the A361 through Burford.

-WING's conclusion is that the planning application should be rejected and that further options need to be developed.
+WING's conclusion is that the developer's proposals for the NDR should be rejected and that further options need to be developed.

-Appendix 3 - Flood prevention measures through the Windrush valley
+Appendix 3 - Flood prevention measures through the Windrush Valley

-WING believes that Witney's flooding problems should be addressed as part of the infrastructure improvements associated with the North Witney SDA development.
+WING believes that Witney's flooding problems should be addressed as part of the infrastructure improvements associated with NWSDA development.
 Although construction of the WEL will tackle the congestion and air pollution issues that are recognised in the Local Plan, the WEL could also provide a control mechanism for flow in the Windrush.
-Flood control is not considered in the Local Plan as an infrastructure improvement to be funded by SDA development and WING sees this as an omission that could be corrected without adding to overall costs.
+This 'dual' role possibility is recognised in the Local Plan (para 9.2.44) but has been ignored by the developer.
+WING sees this as an omission that should be reconsidered.

 The WEL could be constructed as an earth dam that would retain flood water in the flood plain on the upstream edge of Witney.
-The dam would have a restricted opening to reduce the flow of water into the town, providing flood control in a severe weather event.
+The dam would have a restricted opening to reduce the flow of water into the town, providing a major element of flood control in a severe weather event.
 The river channel under the bridge in Bridge Street acts as a pinch point for the river flow and water currently collects above Bridge Street in the basin within West End, Bridge Street and Mill Street.
 This basin is filled not only by the flow in the Windrush but also by surface water from the 750mm diameter drain under Hailey Road.
 WING has identified a series of interventions that would manage the flow in the Hailey Road Drain.
-More detailed proposals for building the WEL as an earth dam and for controlling the Hailey Road drain are set out in Appendix 3.
+More detailed proposals for building the WEL as an earth dam and for controlling the Hailey Road drain are set out in the Appendix.